hacktheegg/File-Extention-Tracker/README.md

 built to create many shortcuts at once so it doesn't have to be manually done

-will update here what known problems that are being fixed
+* All previous bugs will be tracked here, and which ones are currently fixed (higher up the list = more recent)

-1. with mass shortcut, it will put each shortcut with the target file (in progress)
+with mass shortcut, it will put each shortcut with the target file (ignored) would not work on fresh machine (fixed)